 On July 1, 2010, Ontario implemented a Harmonized Sales Tax (HST), which affects tobacco products though it is not a tobacco-specific tax.
-The HST includes the federal 5% Goods and Services Tax (GST) plus an 8% Provincial Sales Tax (PST), for a total HST of 13% on tobacco products in Ontario.
+The HST includes a 5% federal portion of the HST (equal to the federal 5% Goods and Services Tax (GST)) plus an 8% provincial portion of the HST, for a total HST of 13% on tobacco products in Ontario.
 Implementation of the HST raised the provincial tax on a carton of 200 cigarettes in Ontario from \$24.70 to \$29.80.
-Nevertheless, as of April 24, 2011, the Ontario tax on a carton of 200 cigarettes was still \$14.17 below the average of the other provinces and territories (\$43.97) and the second lowest tax on a carton of 200 cigarettes among all provinces and territories (Table 1).
+Nevertheless, as of June 22, 2012, the Ontario tax on a carton of 200 cigarettes was still \$15.34 below the average of the other provinces and territories (\$45.14) and the second lowest tax on a carton of 200 cigarettes among all provinces and territories (Table 1).
 The last provincial tobacco-specific tax increase in Ontario was on February 1, 2006 (Table 2).
 The total tax on a carton of 200 cigarettes in Ontario is about \$49.99, which is the sum of the provincial tobacco tax (\$24.70), the federal tobacco tax (\$17.00), the federal component of the HST (\$3.19) and the provincial component of the HST (\$5.10).
 (Computation of HST includes an estimated production cost of \$22.00 per carton.)
-In 2009, 45% of Ontario adults said cigarette taxes should be increased.
+In 2011, 40% of Ontario adults said cigarette taxes should be increased.
 The Tobacco Strategy Advisory Group (TSAG 2010, p.
 12) recommended a substantial increase in tobacco taxes in Ontario, saying this increase should address inflation and align with tobacco tax increases in other provinces and territories.
 TSAG (2010, p.
 41) also recommended that a proportion of provincial cigarette taxes be dedicated and invested into comprehensive tobacco control efforts.